h-weng/20025CyberSentinel/README.md

 #### Lessons Learned

 - Starting with easy questions helped me learn more about CTF challenges and tools.
-- Free hints in the easy category were valuable for understanding problem styles.
+- Free hints in the easy category were valuable for understanding challenges.
 - Hints on medium challenges weren’t useful without cyber security expertise.
 - Document as you go.
 Clear, or any notes make for easy write ups.